Oluwatoyinah/olatunbosun-portfolio/README.md

 # Olatubosun's Portfolio

-This portfolio was initially created with HTML, CSS and Javascript.
+This portfolio was initially created with HTML, CSS , Bootstrap and Javascript.
 This is another version built with React, SCSS and GSAP